sir-ragna/popularity-contest/readme.md

 ![Valgrind memcheck](https://github.com/sir-ragna/popularity-contest/actions/workflows/makefile.yml/badge.svg)

-# What CPU instructions are the most popular?
+# What is the most popular instruction?

 That is the question that I wanted to answer.

-You can run it on an x64 ELF file and it will read out the .text section if it can find it and count the instructions, writing the results to stdout comma-separated format.
+You can run it on an x64 ELF files and it will read out the `.text` section and count the instructions, writing the results to stdout comma-separated format.

 ```txt